akeneo/pim-community-dev/Bundle/DataGridBundle/Resources/doc/backend/extensions.md

 To implement your extension you have to do following:

  - Develop class that implements ExtensionVisitorInterface (also there is basic implementation in AbstractExtension class)
- - Register you extension as service with tag { name: oro_grid.extension }
+ - Register you extension as service with tag { name: oro_datagrid.extension }